Hannanf/surfs_up/README.md

 ______________________________________________________________________
 Three key differences in weather between June and December:
 <br>
-<br>1) As seen in Figure 1 and 3.
-The avergae temperature in December is 71F and the avergae temperature in June is about 75F</br>
+<br>1) As seen in Figure 1 and 3, the avergae temperature in December is 71F and the avergae temperature in June is about 75F</br>
-<br>2) As seen in Figure 1 and 3.
-The min temperature in December is 56F and the min temperature in June is about 64F.
+<br>2) As seen in Figure 1 and 3, the min temperature in December is 56F and the min temperature in June is about 64F.
 The max temperature in December is 83F and the max temperature in June is about 85F </br>
 <br>3) As seen Figure 1 and 3 and supported by 2) the STD in december temperature is higher (3.74) than the STD in June temperature (3.26)

 ![image](https://user-images.githubusercontent.com/103878061/197919517-2f8d969d-7b62-4e5a-ae1e-29fdcb0c7c9b.png)